cosmos/sdk-tutorials/academy/1-what-is-cosmos/blockchain-and-cosmos.md

     [
         {
             title: 'Probabilistic finality',
             description: '**Probabilistic finality** describes the finality of a transaction dependent on how probable reverting a block is, i.e. the probability of removing a transaction.
-The more blocks come after the block containing a specific transaction, the less probable a transaction may be reverted, as *longest* or *heaviest chain rules* apply in the case of forks.'
+The more blocks that come after the block containing a specific transaction, the less probable a transaction may be reverted, as *longest* or *heaviest chain rules* apply in the case of forks.'
         },
         {
             title: 'Absolute finality',